ankitects/anki-manual/src/searching.md

 `edited:n`\
 cards where the note text was added/edited in the last n days.

-This requires Anki 2.1.28+ / AnkiMobile 2.0.64+.
+This requires Anki 2.1.28+ or AnkiMobile 2.0.64+.

 ### Answered

 `rated:1`\
-cards answered today
+cards answered today.

 `rated:1:2`\
-cards answered Hard (2) today
+cards answered Hard (2) today.

 `rated:7:1`\
-cards answered Again (1) over the last 7 days
+cards answered Again (1) in the last 7 days.

 `rated:31:4`\
-cards answered Easy (4) in the last month
+cards answered Easy (4) in the last 31 days.

-Rating searches had been limited to 31 days before version 2.1.39.
+Anki 2.1.39+ supports rating searches over 31 days.

 ### First Answered

-On version 2.1.45+, you can also search for the very first review only:
+Requires Anki 2.1.45+.

 `introduced:1`\
-cards answered for the first time today
+cards answered for the first time today.

 `introduced:365`\
-cards answered for the first time within the last 365 days
+cards answered for the first time within the last 365 days.

 ## Matching special characters

-This section was written for Anki 2.1.36+ - earlier versions did not support escaping characters in certain situations.
+If you're using a version earlier than Anki 2.1.36 the following searches may not work.

-As shown in the previous section, some characters like `*`, `_` and `"` have a special meaning in Anki.
+As shown in the previous section, some characters like `*`, `_` and `"` have a special meaning in search.
 If you need to locate those characters in a search, you need to tell Anki not to treat them specially.
+This is called escaping a character and is primarily done by using double quotes and backslashes.

 - _Space_\
-  To match something including spaces, enclose the `"entire term"` in double quotes.
-If it is a colon search, you also have the option to only quote the `part:"after the colon"` (unless there are spaces before the colon as well).
+  To match something that includes spaces, enclose the `"entire term"` in double quotes.
+If it is a colon search, you also have the option to only quote the `part:"after the colon"`.

 - `"`, `*` and `_`\
   Add a backslash before these characters to treat them literally.
 For example,